netrome/merp/README.md

 ## But...
 No!
 Merp is the best.
 Merp knows the way (to the matching pattern).
 We trust merp with our files!

+# TODO:
++ Add argument parsing for number of threads and make program use them.
++ Ignore files that can't be opened, instead of breaking execution.